Quarlep/Cosmology-/README.md

     python3 cosmic.py

-Later on you'll see a page in this form
+Later on you'll see a page in this form;

 ![main_page](https://user-images.githubusercontent.com/45866787/212608475-a6ee691c-c644-434e-b7e6-272e3b710b0f.png)